adarshaacharya/TerminalNotes/README.md

 ![Read](./img/read.png)

 ---
-*Feel free to contribute and help improve the repo!*
+*Feel free to contribute and help improve the project!*